 I have never really had much of a reason to sit and think long on this subject, but it has come up so many times in recent conversations that I couldn’t escape the nagging feeling that I should write about it.
 I’ll just begin, and give it my best.

 When I turned twenty, I fell in love with Stephanie.
 Three years later, I married her.
 For those of you who haven’t met Steph, she is quite beautiful.
-Her beauty is, in fact, something so refined, so rare, so… beyond words that I’m at a loss wondering how to describe such a thing.
-Sometimes, when she and I are out with friends, I enjoy just keeping my distance in order to observe men as they attempt to speak to her, watching in amusement as they stumble about.
-This will certainly appear to be an ostentatious embellishment, but I can assure you it is not.
-On at least three occasions, while the two of us have dined out at a public restaurant, certain men have gotten up from their tables, left their wives, and approached mine just to tell her that she was, well… beautiful.
+Her beauty is, in fact, something so refined, so rare, so… beyond words that I’m at a loss for words to describe it.
+Sometimes, when she and I are out with friends, I enjoy observing men as they attempt to speak to her, watching in amusement as they stumble about.
+This will certainly appear to be an embellishment, but I can assure you it is not.
+On at least three occasions, while the two of us have dined out, men and women alike have gotten up from their tables, and approached Steph just to tell her that she was, well… beautiful.
 Now, please don’t jump to conclusions about where all of this is leading.
-Steph’s beauty is not the focus of this essay; instead, it is a point that must be established for clarity’s sake.
+You see, Steph’s beauty is not the focus of this essay, but only a point which must be established for clarity’s sake.

 Steph and I only spoke briefly that day, as I quickly ran out of things to say due to my nervousness.
 It would be months before we spoke again.
 Those months passed quickly however, and one day as I was talking to Craig, I asked him why he had not mentioned before that he had a sister.
-He replied, “Oh her.
+He replied, “Oh Steph?
 Yes, she has had a crush on you for so long now.
-I think maybe years.”
+I think maybe years!
 My heart ascended into my lower mouth, dropped back down, bounced twice, and landed sideways wrapped tightly around three ribs.
 But I played it cool.
 To make the story short, I ended up calling her, asking her nervously to go out with me, she did, and now we live in a little house and have two small children named Alek and Taylor.
-Alek looks like me with Steph’s dimples, Taylor looks like Steph with my smile.
+Alek looks like me with Steph’s dimples, Taylor looks like me in most regards.

-That moment when I first saw Steph has now been seven years ago.
-At the time, it was tremendously important to me that I made a way to once again see this beautiful girl who had, with a smile, elicited from within me a fantastic hope.
-But the thing that intrigues me the most, and the thing that has served as the inspiration behind this essay, is the mystical element of her; the girl behind the pretty face whom has captured my affections and held my heart with tremendous verve.
-You see, it has not been her looks that has served as the relational glue in our marriage.
+The first time I saw Steph has now been seven years ago.
+At the time, it was tremendously important to me that I made a way to once again see this beautiful girl who had changed me with just one smile; albeit, the thing that intrigues me the most – the thing that has served as the inspiration behind this essay – is the mystical element of her; the girl behind the pretty face whom has captured my affections and held my heart all these years.
+You see, it has not been her beauty that has served as the relational glue in our marriage.
 However much I do still enjoy looking at her, I have noticed that sometimes, when she sits up in bed first thing in the morning, she reminds me ever so much of Claire from LOST in the final season (stress the final season).
 The first time I observed this phenomenon, I screamed a little inside.
 But my point is that, rather than her looks, it is the person of her that has held my heart and my desires.
 Even though those blue eyes may have caught my attention initially, I have since realized that no matter what may happen to fade her beauty, I will still love her the same as I do now, which is more every day.
 I did not commit myself on the day of our marriage to her body or her radiant smile; I committed myself to the girl.
 Thus, no matter what happens to her physical attributes, as long as the girl is there, so is my commitment.
-C. S. Lewis wrote these words, “The idea that being in love is the only reason for remaining married really leaves no room for marriage as a contract or a promise at all.
+C. S. Lewis penned these words: “The idea that being in love is the only reason for remaining married really leaves no room for marriage as a contract or a promise at all.
 If love is the whole thing, then the promise can add nothing; the curious thing is that lovers themselves, while they remain really in love, know this better than those who talk about love.”
 Lewis also wrote, “A promise must be about things I can do, about actions: no one can promise to go on feeling a certain way.
 He might as well promise never to have a headache or always to feel hungry.”
-And,” Being in love is a good thing but it is not the best thing.
+Finally, Lewis wrote, “Being in love is a good thing but it is not the best thing.
 There are many things below it, but there are also many things above it.
 You cannot make it the basis of a whole life.
 It is a noble feeling but it is still a feeling.
 Now no feeling can be relied upon to last in its full intensity, or even to last at all.
 Knowledge can last, principles can last, habits can last; but feelings come and go.â€Â (Cited source: C. S. Lewis, Mere Christianity.
 From book three titled Christian Behavior: ch 6, Christian Marriage)